Tex-Mex Migas

 Instructions

-• In an 8 to 10-inch frying pan over medium heat, cook the chorizo, breaking it apart with a wooden spoon until brown, approximately 6-8 minutes.
+• In an 8 to 10-inch skillet over medium heat, cook the chorizo, breaking it apart with a wooden spoon until brown, approximately 6-8 minutes.

 • Add onions and peppers and cook for 2 minutes or until they begin to soften.